zyrolasting/racket-koans/README.md

 Read `koans/all.rkt` to see suggested reading order.

-To practice, open a topic file and make all tests pass.
-Often times `"?"` will mark where you are expected to write an answer.
+To practice, open a topic file and make all tests pass. `"?"` will mark where you are expected to write an answer.
+Other times tests will be written with intentionally incorrect code.

 ## Contributing